Private, In-Home Tutoring in Charlton, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Charlton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Charlton, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Dudley-Charlton Regional School District encompasses the neighboring towns of Dudley and Charlton.
 As a whole, the district contains seven schools and just over 4,000 students.
 Dudley-Charlton’s mission is “to advance the knowledge and well-being of our children and our community.”
 Shepherd Hill Regional High School has developed school-wide 21st century learning expectations that all students are expected to meet.
 They include having the ability to express themselves in writing, reading and comprehending texts, speaking and listening effectively, using critical thinking skills, demonstrating cultural literacy (understanding distinct cultures and global perspectives), and being innovative and using problem solving.